shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Silber Posten tried to charge a magical shot but the sniper round came out as just a normal bullet.
 “It’s an antimagic field!”
 He ran for cover.

 “Huh?”
-Suey turns to watch Silber Posten flee as he pulls his arrow back.
+Sui turns to watch Silber Posten flee as he pulls his arrow back.
 He tries to engulf his arrow in flames, but instead pulls a muscle and drops the arrow.
 He loads another arrow and pulls back, pushing through his new weird muscle pain.
 But he pulls too far and his bow string snaps.
 “Crap!
 Now I gotta repair this!”
 He retreats to a side room.
 For safety.

 The big dwarf, Dralf, and Micro rush Timmy, overwhelming him with weapon damage.